DeepLabCut/DeepLabCut/docs/functionDetails.md

 - - topleftcorner
   - toprightcorner
 ```
+**individuals** are names of "individuals" in the annotation dataset.
+These can be generic (e.g. mouse1, mouse2, etc.).
+These individuals are comprised of the same bodyparts defined by `multianimalbodyparts`.
+For annotation in the GUI and training, it is important that all individuals in each frame are labeled.
+Thus, keep in mind that you might need to have many individuals, .i.e. if there is (even just one frame) with 17 pinguins then the list should be `- indv1` to `- indv17`.
+For inference, once trained if you have a video with more or less animals, that is fine - you can change this number before running video analysis.

+**multianimalbodyparts:** are the bodyparts of each individual (in the above list).
+Each bodypart should be connected to all the others by at least one path (E.g. like in a [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)).).
+However, we recommend to have multiple paths, in a redundant way.
+These connections are defined in the skeleton.
+See below how to define the skeleton.

+**Uniquebodyparts** are points that you want to track, but that appear only once within each frame, i.e. they are "unique".
+Typically these are things like unique objects, landmarks, tools, etc. They are treated similar to pre-2.2 projects; namely, they do not require a skeleton.
+They can also be animals, e.g. in the case where one German shepherd is attending to many sheep the sheep bodyparts would be multianimalbodyparts, the shepherd parts would be uniquebodyparts and the individuals would be the list of sheep (e.g. Polly, Molly, Dolly, ...).

-**Note**, if you don't have uniquebodyparts please format as: `uniquebodyparts: []`.
-Also, it is crucial you connect the skeleton, and "over-connect" it, as shown above.
+**Note**, if your does not have any uniquebodyparts please format as: `uniquebodyparts: []`.

+**HOW TO CONNECT YOUR SKELETON:** For identifying individuals, it is crucial to define links between bodyparts as a skeleton, and "over-connect" the bodyparts, as shown above.
+Each bodypart should be connected to all the others by at least one path (E.g. like in a [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)).).
+However, we recommend to have multiple paths, in a redundant way, this helps to correctly assemble animals even if they occlude each other.

-**HOW TO CONNECT YOUR SKELETON:** For example, let's say you have the following bodyparts (left).
+For example, let's say you have the following bodyparts (left).
 What you might connect for plotting is in the middle, but what we ask you to do for training is on the far right (note, you can edit this after training to indeed plot just as in the middle!).

-You can connect the skeleton by typing the "edges" as shown above, or you can use our helper GUI (far right):
+You can define the skeleton by creating a list of "edges" in the config.yaml file as shown above, or you can use our helper GUI (far right):

 ```python
 deeplabcut.SkeletonBuilder(config_path)
 ```